GWC-DCMB/curriculum-notebooks/paper/paper.md

 Girls Who Code, a national organization whose mission is to close the gender gap in technology [@saujani_girls_2015], was founded in 2012.
-Because of our personal experiences and the paucity of women in our field, we began a Girls Who Code student organization at the University of Michigan in 2017.
+Because of our personal experiences and the paucity of women in our field [@nces_digest_2012; @bonham_women_2017], we began a Girls Who Code student organization at the University of Michigan in 2017.
 For the past four academic years we have registered annually as a recognized Girls Who Code Club because the national organization provides name recognition, curriculum resources, guidance for a Capstone Impact Project, and a framework